peak8/rhubarb-pi/KIOSK-SETUP.md

     Note: the [Archlinux wiki site for Openbox](https://wiki.archlinux.org/title/openbox) mentions I must create a local Openbox profile by copying the four scripts/config files.
 What todo?

-4. Point Openbox at the desired app running on the Blueberry Pi
+4. Point Openbox at the desired app running on the Rhubarb Pi

     Open the environment script